The Church (band)

+The Church continue to tour and record, releasing their twenty‑sixth studio album, The Hypnogogue, in February 2023, and their twenty‑seventh, Eros Zeta and the Perfumed Guitars, in March 2024.

 History

 1980–1981: Early days, Of Skins and Heart

-Singer, songwriter, and bass guitarist Steve Kilbey first played with guitarist Peter Koppes in a glam rock band called Baby Grande in Canberra, Australia in the mid-1970s.
+Singer, songwriter, and bass guitarist Steve Kilbey first played with guitarist Peter Koppes in a band called Baby Grande in Canberra, Australia in the mid-1970s.
 After each had left to travel and play in other bands, including Tactics (Kilbey) and Limazine (Koppes), they met again in Sydney in March 1980 and formed the initial three-piece version of The Church, with Limazine drummer Nick Ward.
 The name was a shortened version of the original name proposed by Kilbey: "The Church of Man".
 A month later, Marty Willson-Piper, originally from Liverpool, United Kingdom, witnessed one of their gigs and met Kilbey afterwards.
 That same night he was invited to join the band on guitar, establishing the classic two-guitar formation.

-A four-song demo was recorded in Kilbey's bedroom studio and sent, through contacts from his and Koppes's old band Baby Grande, to the Australian branch of the Beatles' publishing company, ATV Northern Songs.
-The song "Chrome Injury" attracted the attention of managing director Chris Gilbey, who signed the band to his recently formed record production company, in association with EMI and their recently resurrected Parlophone label.
+A four-song demo was recorded in Kilbey's bedroom studio and sent to Chris Gilbey of ATV Northern Songs.
+The song "Chrome Injury" attracted the attention of managing director Gilbey, who signed the band to his recently formed record production company, in association with EMI and their recently resurrected Parlophone label.
 Gilbey went to band rehearsals and helped shape their sound—he bought Willson-Piper a 12-string Rickenbacker guitar and equipped Koppes with an Echolette tape delay.
 Of that first batch of demos, only "Chrome Injury" would go on to be recorded for release.